 Do not wait until the last minute to submit your project — you will get more attention if you apply earlier.
 Avoid the last minute rush, get a better ‘read’ — 40% of our Summer Open Call applications were submitted on the last day.

 Submissions are accepted on a rolling basis.
-The Summer Open Call has now closed.
-To be considered for the Winter Awards, please submit your application by 23:59 EST on November 15th 2017.
-If you fail to meet the deadline, please apply before May 15th 2018 to be considered for the next awards in June 2018.
+The Winter Open Call has now closed.
+To be considered for the Summer Awards, please submit your application by 23:59 EST on May 15th 2018.
+If you fail to meet the deadline, please apply before November 15th 2018 to be considered for the next awards in December 2018.

 The awards are announced bi-annually, in June and December.